link to WBCI site

 Background / Purpose

 Secretive marshbirds such as rails, bitterns, coots, and grebes are among the most poorly monitored bird groups in North America.
 With information on status, abundance, population trends, and habitat associations generally lacking for many species, a national monitoring program is being developed to fill these gaps and inform management and conservation of marshbirds and the wetlands they inhabit.
-In 2008, the Wisconsin Bird Conservation Initiative (WBCI) stepped forward to pilot a framework for the program before its application on regional and national scales.
-The survey will continue in 2009 and beyond, with results helping to shape design of the national program and guide conservation efforts right here in Wisconsin.
+In 2008, the Wisconsin Bird Conservation Partnership (WBCP) stepped forward to pilot a framework for the program before its application on regional and national scales.
+The survey has continued annually and will help shape design of the national program and guide conservation efforts right here in Wisconsin.

 What participants can expect